oracle-livelabs/adb/shared/adb-slack-msteams/provision-database-config/provision-database-configure.md

 ## Acknowledgements

-- **Author**
++ **Author:**

-    - Lauran K. Serhal Consulting User Assistance Developer
+    * Lauran K. Serhal, Consulting User Assistance Developer
-    - Yonca Aksit, User Assistance Developer Intern
+    * Yonca Aksit, User Assistance Developer Intern

++ **Contributors:**

+    * Lauran K. Serhal, Consulting User Assistance Developer
-- **Contributors** - Marty Gubar, Product Manager
+    * Marty Gubar, Director of Product Management, Autonomous Database

-- **Last Updated By/Date** - Yonca Aksit, October 2024
++ **Last Updated By/Date:** Yonca Aksit, October 2024

+Copyright (C) 2024 Oracle Corporation.

+Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
+with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
+A copy of the license is included in the section entitled [GNU Free Documentation License](files/gnu-free-documentation-license.txt)